marionwalton/media-and-society/definitions.md

 ## Sexism

 Sexism is the ideology justifying men’s dominance in patriarchal social structures.

+## Stereotype
+A stereotype is a belief, fixed image or set of characteristics used to represent or generalize about a particular type of person.
+Stereotypes can be positive as well as negative.

 ## Subjectivity
 An individual's personal thoughts and experiences, their own way of seeing the world.
 The position from which we look at and understand the world.
 (O'Shaugnessy & Stadler)